ppy/osu-wiki/wiki/Tournaments/LMS/Shift_2/en.md

     - More information to the Revive system are in [match instructions](#match-instructions).
 11. Revives are always assigned to the active player.
     - During Group Stage and Round of 16, each team is given 1 Revives.
-    - During Quarter Finals till Semi Finals, each team is given 2 Revives.
+    - During Quarter Finals till Semifinals, each team is given 2 Revives.
     - During and after Finals each team is given 3 Revives.
       - If a player loses a map they are knocked out and cannot participate in the same match unless revived.
       - The player who is revived may not participate in the match on the same turn they are revived, except in the instance that the team waits to use their revives after all players have been eliminated.